 In Automator, click on the File menu and select New.
 Alternatively, you can also use Command (⌘) + N keyboard shortcut.

-Now select Service or Quick Action from available options.
+Now select Service or Quick Action from the available options.
 This will add a Quick Action to Automator which we will use to resize images on Mac.

 Step 2: Set Workflow Options